gngsn/gatsby-portfolio/README.md

 # develop
 $ npm run develop
 ⠀
-⠀  You can now view my-first-gatsby-site in the browser.
+⠀  You can now view this project in the browser.
 ⠀  http://localhost:8000/
 ⠀
 ```